-Step one is what about your spouse's upbringing may have influenced their hurtful behavior to you?
+First.
+What about your spouse's upbringing may have influenced their hurtful behavior to you?
 So when I was thinking of my spouse, my wife, I had to think back to her upbringing.
 And I remember learning that she was very lonely growing up.
 She was raised by a single mom and was not around extended family.
 Her mom was a flight attendant so she was gone for long periods of time.
 So my wife was alone a lot.
 And that created a hole in her soul, this desire for community, this desire to feel connected, this desire to feel like she belongs.
 And for the first time in her adult life, she was developing this friend community that was satiating her and filling that hole in her soul.
 And she couldn't get enough of it.
 And that's one of the reasons she was gone so much because it was filling up this desire from her upbringing that had always been there.
 So what about you?
 What about your partner's upbringing may have influenced their behavior that hurt you?

-Second, what about their situation may have been influencing their hurtful behavior?
+Second.
+What about their situation may have been influencing their hurtful behavior?
 So for my wife, when I looked at this behavior where she was gone all the time with her friends, when I looked at her situation, she had been a stay at home mom at that point for around 12 years and she was itching to get out of the house, itching to start something of her own, itching to just get out and have fun with friends.
 And so her circumstances played a part of her behavior that was hurting me.
 So it was helpful for me to look at her circumstances.
 And what about you when your partner was hurting you?
 What was going on in their life in that moment and how much were those circumstances influencing their hurtful behavior to you?

-Three, what were you doing, if anything, that may have influenced their hurtful behavior to you?
+Third.
+What were you doing, if anything, that may have influenced their hurtful behavior to you?
 So again, what were you doing, if anything, that may have influenced their hurtful behavior to you?
 So when I was looking at my wife being gone all the time, I had to take a hard look at myself and ask myself, what am I doing that may be encouraging her to want to be gone.
 I had to ask her for this feedback.
 And what I discovered is that somewhere along the lines I had stopped making her feel adored.
 And that's one of her top needs is adoration.
 Somewhere along the lines of our marriage and having kids and career and all of these things, I had stopped making her feel adored.
 However, when she was with this friend group, she felt adored.
 They were complimenting her, they were affirming her, they were pointing out her talents, all of these things that she was not getting at home.
 And so without realizing it, my lack of filling up her bucket was influencing her behavior that was hurting me.
 And so what was it for you?
 What, if anything, were you doing in your marriage that may have influenced your partner's hurtful behavior to you?

-Fourth, what about your background may be getting activated and may be influencing how you're reacting to their hurtful behavior?
+Fourth.
+What about your background may be getting activated and may be influencing how you're reacting to their hurtful behavior?
 So what about your background, your childhood, your wounds in your past might be influencing how you're responding to the hurtful behavior from your partner?
 So for me, I was having a very strong reaction with my wife being gone all the time.
 And I started checking in with some close friends of mine and I started asking them, do you think I'm overreacting?
 And several of my friends said back to me, you know, I think something's going on with your wife because she's gone too much.
 However, you seem to be getting too upset.
 And when you ever get that feedback from people that the intensity of your reaction seems stronger than what's warranted, most likely you're getting triggered.
 A trigger is when something from your past is getting activated.
 Some type of wound, some type of hurt in your past is getting lit up.
 You're reacting louder and more emphatically than you would if you didn't have that wound in your past.
 So when I started getting that feedback that some of my friends were telling me I was reacting stronger than what seemed warranted I started looking back in my past and realized it was triggering some of my past wounds of feeling rejected growing up.
 I had pockets in my development growing up where I felt rejection and I was feeling the same thing from my wife.
 So her being gone so much was starting to make me feel rejected and it was stirring up those wounds from my past.
 So what about you when your partner was hurting you?
 Was that stirring up any type of wounds from your past?
 And if so, how is that influencing how you're reacting back to their behavior compared to if you didn't have those wounds?
 It's a great question to ask.

-The fifth piece under the compassionate chart is how have you also been hurtful?
+Fifth.
+How have you also been hurtful?
 A lot of times we get on our high horse and all we can see is how our partner has done wrong.
 But in reality, a lot of times we've also been hurtful.
 Maybe not in the same way or maybe not to the same degree and maybe not even in the same relationship.
 But think of a time when you have done something hurtful.
 When have you been neglectful?
 When have you been offensive?
 When have you done something you know you shouldn't have and you hurt somebody?
 So capture that because it can be very humbling and it can level the playing field.
 And I had to look at this in my own life as well and think about the times in my marriage when I've been hurtful to her and didn't make her feel very good.

 Usually when couples go through this compassion chart, they start out feeling like the hurtful behavior from their partner is 100% their partner's fault.
 But once they walk through this chart, usually that goes down to around 40 to 60% still their partner's fault.
 And that's the goal.
 The goal is not to go down to 0% where none of it's their fault.
 However, it's normally not 100% their fault either.
 It's usually somewhere in the middle.
 And this chart just helps to explain all the variables that were at play.
 Research shows that it's more effective to cultivate compassion when you're trying to forgive somebody.
 Cultivating compassion for what caused their hurtful behavior increases forgiveness naturally.